ApicaSystem/apica-scripted-checks/README.md

 }
 ```

+# JSON Restrictions
+## Keys with dots
+Keys with dots are not currently allowed.
+Results with these keys will be discarded by our system.
+We may implement a replacement system where dots are replaced with another character.

 # Important Fields
 ## Start time and end time
 start_time and end_time are important fields as they define when your check started and stopped it's run.
 These must be set to unix epoch in **seconds**.
 If you do not set this value your check will be sent back in time to 1970.
 If you set this to a value in the future your check result will be discarded by our system.